Mild pneumonia can usually be treated at home with rest, antibiotics and by drinking plenty of fluids. More severe cases may need hospital treatment.

 Treatment in hospital

-In very serious cases of pneumonia, breathing assistance through a ventilator in an intensive care unit (ICU) may be required.
+In serious cases of pneumonia, breathing assistance through a ventilator in an intensive care unit (ICU) may be required.

 If you've breathed in an object that's causing pneumonia, it may need to be removed.